Mobile-first digital drawing platform

 Crit Requests:

-A feature where users can seek critique on their work when they have questions or encounter difficulty.
-Users upload a work-in-progress, along with a brief description of their issues / questions.
-This request is then forwarded to a body of vetted user Crit-Givers who can review the drawing, leave annotations, and message back-and-forth with the artist to offer guidance and help them improve.
+Users can seek critique on their work when they encounter difficulty, uploading a work-in-progress and brief description of their issues.
+Vetted user Crit-Givers review the drawing, leave annotations, and offer guidance to help users improve.

 A collection of user submissions from each daily challenge.
-Each user who completes a challenge and uploads their submission has can share their work their peers in a digital gallery.
-This feature affords users with an opportunity to feel connected to their fellow users and get inspired by their work.
+Each user who completes a challenge and uploads their submission has can share their work their peers in a digital gallery, helping them feel connected to their fellow users and get inspired by their work.

 Because interviewees were wary of social media's sense of competition, users cannot comment or see a “likes” total on any submission; rather, they may “Save” any posts they found interesting.